 Though his name makes him sound like a Northern Irish poltical figure, Stephen Donaldson is a decent writer.
 I want to get that cleared up at the outset.
 I am not saying the problems with Lord Foul’s Bane lie with the author’s writing style.
 So don’t have a go at me about that.

-The first and most obvious problem with the book is Donaldson’s laughable nomenclature.
-As we all know, any great work of Fantasy is underpinned by a solid naming system.
+No, the first and most obvious problem with the book is Donaldson’s laughable nomenclature.
+As we all know, any great work of fantasy is underpinned by a solid naming system.
 Be it the Anglo-Saxon inspired handles employed in A Song Of Ice and Fire, the inventive monikers offered up by Wheel Of Time, or the utterly sublime names crafted by Grand Master Tolkien.

 Donaldson is no good at names.

-In the rich world of Tolkiendom, legendary kings and lords have names like “Fëanor”, “Elendil” and “Ar-Pharazôn”.
+In Tolkiendom, legendary kings and lords have names like “Fëanor”, “Elendil” and “Ar-Pharazôn”.
 The legendary king in Donaldson’s world is called “Kevin”.